Ask a communist to explain the free market and they will likely be wrong on some pretty substantial details.

 In Coyne’s dismissive piece, Positive psychology is mainly for rich white people, he reveals his misunderstanding with his evidence-free claim, “Positive psychology assumes that life is a level playing field except for the advantages or disadvantages that people have created for themselves.”

 I’m glad that he said this.
-As I’ve said repeatedly here 1When Affirmations Make You Feel Worse, The Power of Negative Thinking Misses The Mark, Positive Affirmations, Power or Peril?, positive thinking is poorly understood in our culture, and Coyne’s sentence concisely captures the most common misconception.
+As I’ve said repeatedly here 1, positive thinking is poorly understood in our culture, and Coyne’s sentence concisely captures the most common misconception.
 Such a misconception becomes a jumping off point for derision and mockery, both from him and from popular culture.
 Saturday Night Live has poked fun at it repeatedly: their most successful positive-thinking skit was Jack Handy, a wounded soul whose affirmations never seemed to help.
 They satirized the book “The Secret”, where the author was encouraging someone in an active war zone— via her nice, safe satellite link– to use their power of positive thinking to lift themselves out of their circumstance, even as the bullets whizzed by.
 Positive thinking does not apply in a war zone in Darfur (hence it does not apply at all).
 A wonderful enactment of Coyne’s statement.

 “God, give me grace to accept with serenity